testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 ### Customer objections

-1. We've found it challenging in the past to deal with both streaming data and long-term storage in a unified way, making it difficult to do both inserts and updates to logical tables, having to manually maintain separate transaction logs.
+1. We've found it challenging in the past to deal with both streaming data and long-term storage in a unified way, making it difficult to perform inserts, updates, and deletes to logical tables, having to manually maintain separate transaction logs.
 Over time, queries became slower because of having so many small files.
 How do we address these issues?

 2. We are worried about storing secrets, like connection strings, within a notebook anyone can access.
 We want a centralized way to store these secrets that are accessible across services to cut down on redundancy.